Hierarchical Modeling of Abundance in Closed Population Capture-Recapture Models Under Heterogeneity: Likelihoods and varying dimensions

-\cite{Royle2007} describe a CDL in terms of a super-population $M$ (essentially an upper bound on the population size $N$), with $\bm X$ now an $M$ by $k$ matrix.
-The idea is that we replace $N$ in the likelihood with the outcomes $\bm w$ of the random vector $\bm W$ of dimension $M$ where $W_{i}$ takes the value $1$ if individual $i$ is included in the population and $0$ otherwise such that $N=\sum_{i=1}^{M}W_{i}$.
-By assumption, $\bm W$ and $\bm P$ are independent given their parameters.
-The complete model on which the \cite{Royle2007} approach is based can be written as
+RDL describe a complete data likelihood in terms of a super-population $M$, with $\bm x$ now an $M$ by $t$ matrix.
+The idea is that we replace $N$ in the likelihood by $\bm w$, a vector of binary labels vector of dimension $M$ where $w_{i}$ takes the value $1$ if individual $i$ is included in the population and $0$ otherwise such that $N=\sum_{i=1}^{M}w_{i}$.
+RDL model the elements $w_i$ of $\bm w$ using an exchangeable Bernoulli prior with parameter $\phi$.
+Thus, their complete model can be written as